Someone has rightly said: “Old is Gold.”

 This is where static websites come into the picture!

 What is a static website?

-Simply put, content on a static website remains the same after every visit, unlike dynamic where it changes.
+Simply put, content on a static website remains the same after every visit, unlike a dynamic where it changes.
 Your server generates these static files and returns them to the browsers.
 These websites can fetch data from almost anywhere, including APIs, CMS, and other content files.

 As a result, it helps you bid goodbye to longer load times and annoying delays.
 Hence, developers can create fast, reliable, and efficient applications to offer a great user experience with less development time.